Corrine Thelma Abegglen (nee Peterson)

 Corrine will be dearly missed by all who knew and loved her.

-Corrine is survived by her children Linda Abegglen and Rick Abegglen, siblings Richard (Karen) Peterson, Jeanette (Darrell) Garner, and Vernon Peterson, Linda’s husband Keith Kunugi, grandchildren Kenji (Adam) Kennedy-Kunugi, Katheryn (Andrew) Uzonyi, Liv & Leila Abegglen, great-grandchildren Luca, Geno, & Lucille Uzonyi, and several nieces and nephews.
-She was predeceased by husband James (1999), mother Borghild (2007), father Harold (1993), and sister Harriet ( 1991).
+Corrine is survived by her children: Linda Abegglen and Rick Abegglen; siblings: Richard (Karen) Peterson, Jeanette (Darrell) Garner, and Vernon Peterson, Linda’s husband Keith Kunugi; grandchildren: Kenji (Adam) Kennedy-Kunugi, Katheryn (Andrew) Uzonyi, Liv and Leila Abegglen; great-grandchildren: Luca, Geno, and Lucille Uzonyi, and several nieces and nephews.
+She was predeceased by husband, James (1999); mother, Borghild (2007); father, Harold (1993); and sister, Harriet ( 1991).